Mastigias ocellatus

 Mastigias ocellatus, the golden medusa, is a species of jellyfish in the family Mastigiidae.
 It is native to the southern Pacific Ocean.

+Etymology

+The specific epithet is derived from the Latin ocellatus, "having small eyes", referring to the white spots on the edge of the bell that appear similar to small eyes.

 Description

-The medusa of M. ocellatus grows to a diameter of about 15 cm.
+The medusa of Mastigias ocellatus grows to a diameter of about 15 cm.
 The surface of the bell is sculptured with small, polygonal nematocyst warts.
-There are 96 marginal lappets and eight 3-winged mouth arms, terminating in a bare, club-shaped extremity, the tip of which is blue.
+There are 96 marginal lappets and eight three-winged mouth arms, terminating in a bare, club-shaped extremity, the tip of which is blue.
 The bell is reddish-brown, with white spots near the edge, each with a brown centre and margin.

 Distribution

-M. ocellatus occurs in October in the southern Pacific Ocean.
+Mastigias ocellatus occurs in October in the southern Pacific Ocean.
 It is a pelagic species, and its method of reproduction has not been studied.